-General Information We began mailing this proxy statement and the accompanying proxy card to shareholders on March 16, 2012.
+We began mailing this proxy statement and the accompanying proxy card to shareholders on March 15, 2013.
 The proxy statement and proxy card are being furnished at the direction of the Board of Directors.
 We will pay all solicitation costs, including the fee of Morrow & Co., who will help us solicit proxies, of \$9,500, plus expenses.
 We will reimburse brokerage firms, nominees, fiduciaries, custodians, and other agents for their expenses in distributing proxy material to the beneficial owners of our common stock.
 In addition, certain of our directors, officers and employees may solicit proxies by telephone and personal contact.

 The Board of Directors does not intend to bring any other matters before the meeting and has not been informed that any other matters are to be properly presented to the meeting by others.
-If other business is properly raised, your proxy card authorizes the people named as proxies to vote as they think best, unless you withhold authority to do so in the proxy card.
-Shareholder Proposals for 2013 Annual Meeting Any shareholder who intends to present a proposal at the 2013 annual meeting of shareholders and who requests inclusion of the proposal in CenterPoint Energy's proxy statement and form of proxy in accordance with applicable rules of the Securities and Exchange Commission must file such proposal with us by November 16, 2012.
+If other business is properly raised, your proxy card authorizes the people named as proxies to vote as they think best.

+Any shareholder who intends to present a proposal at the 2014 annual meeting of shareholders and who requests inclusion of the proposal in CenterPoint Energy's proxy statement and form of proxy in accordance with applicable rules of the Securities and Exchange Commission must file such proposal with us by November 15, 2013.

 Our bylaws also require advance notice of other proposals by shareholders to be presented for action at an annual meeting.
-In the case of the 2013 annual meeting, the required notice must be received by our Corporate Secretary between October 28, 2012 and January 26, 2013.
+In the case of the 2014 annual meeting, the required notice must be received by our Corporate Secretary between October 27, 2013 and January 25, 2014.
 The bylaws require that the proposal must constitute a proper subject to be brought before the meeting and that the notice must contain prescribed information, including a description of the proposal and the reasons for bringing it before the meeting, proof of the proponent's status as a shareholder and the number of shares held and a description of all arrangements and understandings between the proponent and anyone else in connection with the proposal as well as other procedural requirements.
 If the proposal is for an amendment of the bylaws, the notice must also include the text of the proposal and be accompanied by an opinion of counsel to the effect the proposal would not conflict with our Restated Articles of Incorporation or Texas law.
-A copy of the bylaws describing the requirements for notice of shareholder proposals may be obtained on our website at www.centerpointenergy.com .
-Director Nominations for 2013
+A copy of the bylaws describing the requirements for notice of shareholder proposals may be obtained on our website at www.centerpointenergy.com.